mesosphere-backup/dcos-cassandra-service/README.md

 </table>

 - **In the DCOS CLI, options.json**: `name` = string (default: `cassandra`)
-- **In Marathon**: The framework name cannot be changed after the cluster has started.
+- **In Marathon**: The service name cannot be changed after the cluster has started.

 ### Node Configuration